3 steps for structuring a successful discovery sales call

 Then ask your potential customer where they see themselves on this scale.

-If a prospect doesn’t give a clear answer, ask them another set of multiple-choice questions to prompt them to be transparent with you about their motivation for taking your call.
-This is critical for deciding whether the lead is worth adding to your sales pipeline or not.
+If a prospect gives an unclear answer, ask them another set of multiple-choice questions to prompt them to be transparent with you about their motivation for taking your call.
+This tells you whether the lead belongs in your pipeline.

 The right questions to ask at this point, however, will depend on who you’re speaking with.

 With an above-the-line person such as a VP, for example, aim to get another phone call on the calendar.
-To do so, ask them how interested they are.
-For instance, tell them ‘I’d love to learn more about your problem, let’s talk again.
-What do you say?’
-This way, you can prompt them to get you to sell to them.
+Ask them how interested they are.
+Try: 'I want to learn more about this problem.
+Let's schedule another call.'
+This gets them to ask for more information.

-But if you’re speaking with a manager instead, take another shot at being transparent.
+When speaking with a manager, take another shot at being transparent.
 For example, say ‘hey, you and I know we aren’t the decision-makers.
-So if you aren’t feeling this pain deeply, this likely won’t go anywhere.
+So if you feel this pain only mildly, this likely will stall.
 Where do you suggest we go from here?

 Taking this approach to close your discovery process encourages people to be open about where they expect the call to go.